Stjaertfena/lab-0-baseline/README.md

 # Lab 0 - Baseline
-As with anything, getting a solid baseline to start of from generally sets you up for success –  the same goes for Git.
+As with anything, getting a solid baseline to start off from generally sets you up for success –  the same goes for Git!
 This assignment is designed to allow you to verify that you have all the tools you need.

 ![Tools](./docs/tools.jpeg)
 Photo by <a href="https://unsplash.com/@carlevarino?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Cesar Carlevarino Aragon</a> on <a href="https://unsplash.com/s/photos/tools?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>